Frequently Asked Questions

 Is there a time limit to reporting?

 No. Complainants are encouraged to report as soon as possible to maximize the University's ability to respond promptly and effectively.
-However, there is no time limit on reporting violations of this policy.
-If the respondent is no longer a student or employee, the University may not be able to take disciplinary action against the respondent, but remedies and resources can still be provided to you.
+However, there is no time limit on reporting.
+If the respondent is no longer a student or employee, the University may not be able to take disciplinary action against the respondent, but resources and supportive measures can still be provided.

 Is there a way to keep the alleged offender away from me?

 Yes.
-If the respondent is another student, you can contact the Title IX Coordinator to discuss your concerns and the options for obtaining a No Contact Directive preventing the respondent from having any contact with you.
+If the respondent is another student, you can contact the Title IX Coordinator to discuss the options for obtaining a No Contact Directive preventing the respondent from having any contact with you.

-I have decided to move forward with a Title IX investigation.
-What will happen next?
+I have decided to move forward with a formal complaint.
+How do I file a formal complaint?

-Two investigators are chosen from a pool of trained individuals to investigate the report.
+One or two investigators are chosen from a pool of trained individuals to investigate the report.
+The investigators are not decision-makers and do not make any conclusions about whether a policy violation occurred.

-The Title IX Coordinator will assist you with obtaining advisors so you can meet with the advisors prior to an investigative meeting.
+The Title IX Coordinator will assist you with obtaining an advisor so you can meet with the advisor prior to an investigative meeting.

 Who determines the outcome of the investigation and hearing process?